I don’t know what your views of the sales profession are. They might be good or they might be bad.

 I think you do.

-You’re here aren’t you?
-As I mentioned in my very first article, this site was created for people just like you.
+As I’ve always mentioned, this site was created for people just like you.
 New to the sales profession and in need of a little direction.

 Even if you decide that sales is not the direction you want to go.
 You’ll be one step closer to your dream job.